 If you’re looking for simplicity, a taxi is a good bet.
 You don’t have to reserve ahead — just hop in and go.
 And given their reasonable flat rates from the airport, we think taxis are fairly economical if traveling with two or fewer people.

-If catching a cab from there, expect to pay $36 to get to the cruise terminal or the Central Business District for one or two people.
+If catching a cab from the airport, expect to pay $36 to get to the cruise terminal or the Central Business District for one or two people.
 If more than two people ride, the fare is then $15 per person.
 So for a family of four, expect to pay around $60 one way.
 A couple traveling would pay $36, which is roughly on par with Uber and Lyft.